Employment Relations FAQ

 Question:

-How do I calculate the entitlements of a Teacher who is taking a year of Parental Leave at the end of Term 4?
+How do I calculate the entitlements of a Teacher who is taking a year of Parental Leave and works up until the end of Term 4, 2025?

-A Teacher who is taking parental leave at the end of Term 4 in any year is entitled to receive the following upon the commencement of their leave:
+An eligible Teacher who has applied to take parental leave as the primary caregiver works up until the end of Term 4 in 2025, is entitled to receive the following upon the commencement of their paid parental leave:

-2. Pro rata annual leave loading (when pro rata for non-term time is calculated)
+3. In the example above, at the end of 2026 the teacher will also be entitled to Pro rata annual leave loading (when pro rata for non-term time is calculated).

-For more information, see the Parental Leave guide from the Fair Work Ombudsman or contact the Workplace Management team at AISNSW on (02) 9299 2845 for a Maternity Leave sample letter.
+For more information, see the Parental Leave guide from the Fair Work Ombudsman or contact the Workplace Management team at AISNSW on (02) 9299 2845 for a Parental Leave sample letter.

 Relevant Links